The Lord’s Day as defined by God and revealed in His sanctuary

 “And you shall set them in two piles, six in a pile, on the table of pure gold before the Lord.
 And you shall put pure frankincense on each pile, that it may go with the bread as a memorial portion as a food offering to the Lord.
 Every Sabbath day Aaron shall arrange it before the Lord regularly…” Leviticus 24:5-8 ESV

-God knows that the phrase “Lord’s Day” will be adulterated into a different definition to deceive many even among from His children, and so God provided the antidote to this deception even before we realized that we need it.
+And so as we learned today, God provided the antidote to this deception even before we realized that we need it.
 Praise God for His love, mercy, and guidance to His church!